thspinto/kong-oidc/README.md

 ### Upstream API request

 The plugin adds an additional `X-Userinfo`, `X-Access-Token` and `X-Id-Token` headers to the upstream request, which can be consumer by upstream server.
-Note if these headers were present in the request prior to the execution fo this plugin, then they will be removed/overwritten.
+Note if these headers were present in the request prior to the execution of this plugin, then they will be removed/overwritten.
 All of them are base64 encoded:

 ```
 GET / HTTP/1.1